VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 	~ Fertilizer, in comparison to Flowers and Compaction, was somewhat difficult to use at most points of the game due to the Dirt Supply being fairly empty.
 Making it similar to other placement cards by making its cost equivalent to its placement suit should allow players to use it more often.
+- Erosion (1 Grass 1 Dirt -> 1 Stone)
+	~ Updated Erosion's cost to keep it more in line with Lawnmower and Excavator.
+- Compaction (Deck Presence 2 -> 1)
+	~ Compaction now only has a single copy of itself in the Universal Deck.
+Being a card with somewhat niche use until later in rounds, its common appearance wasn't justified.
 - Gold Cards
    ~ Golden Shovel (1 Grass 1 Dirt -> 1 Dirt 1 Stone)
    ~ Regeneration (3 Grass -> 2 Grass 1 Dirt 1 Stone)
    ~ Tornado (3 Grass 1 Dirt -> 3 Grass 1 Stone)
-   ~ Transmutation (1 Stone -> 2 Stone)
+   ~ Transmutation (1 Stone -> 1 Dirt 1 Stone)
    ~ Holy Idol (2 Grass 1 Stone -> 1 Grass 1 Dirt 1 Stone)
+   ~ Discerning Eye (1 Stone -> 2 Stone)
 	~ Certain games of Subterranean tend to have an influx of Gold Cards with a drought of Stone Pieces in the Supply.
 These changes were put in place to encourage more Stone being sent to the Supply, give Stone Mines a further use for late game rounds, and allow placing Stone to be a more viable choice.
+Gold Card Effects should be a mid to late game tool, and their higher cost should encourage using them for other uses more often.

 Bugs:
 - Fixed an issue where Garden and Flowers wouldn't allow players to place Pieces on the board and softlock the game.